 Lacto-Fermented Soda: Making lacto-fermented soda at home is not only easy, it's a great way to get kids excited about kicking a commercial soda habit and provide a dose of probiotics.
 Here are a few recipes to get you started:

 Juice from Cultured Vegetables: Don't waste all the liquid left over from making Sauerkraut, Cultured Beets, Carrots, etc. The leftover juice makes a wonderful probiotic-rich beverage.
 Often the juice will be quite salty and strong so it may need to be watered down a bit depending on your taste preferences.
 Click here for more information on harvesting the juice cultured vegetables.
 No time to make your own cultured veggies?
 We now have ready-to-drink cultured veggie juice in five varieties shipped chilled to your door!

 Kvass: A traditional fermented beverage originating in Russia and at one point was the most common drink across all classes of society.
-Kvass can be made with stale rye sourdough bread or beets.
+Kvass can be made with stale rye sourdough bread, beets, or other vegetables.
 The bread based version tastes somewhat like beer--but without the high alcohol content.
-Click here for more information on making Rye Bread Kvass (scroll down for recipe).
-Click here for more information on making Beet Kvass.
+Click here for more information on making Orange Ginger Carrot Kvass and Beet Kvass.

 Like many lacto-fermented foods, it may take some getting used to, but once you acquire a taste you’ll find its sweet, tangy, spicy flavor quite refreshing!
 Click here for our easy Sweet Potato Fly recipe.